 Upstream, diffentiated products may be produced using different raw materials and semi-manufactured parts, thus referring to diverse suppliers and their relative market power.
 Import of exotic substances can be the effect of the attempt to introduce new goods on the market (think for instance to cosmetics).

-Downstream, the supply of different and better goods allows for deeper fulfilment of consumption needs, for production processes at higher productivity as well as for the opening of export opportunities to other countries.
+Downstream, the supply of different and better goods allows for deeper fulfilment of consumption needs, for production processes at higher productivity as well as for the opening of export opportunities to other countries, as international trade is largely an exchange of differentiated products.

 For the firms introducing the new version of the product, the expected results are mainly improvements of profits (thanks to lower elasticity of consumption to price and higher mark-up on costs), sales, and market shares.